intel/memory-usage-analyzer/tests/example/README.md

 ```

 ## Profile the Example Workload
-There are three different scenarios that are provided here
+There are three different scenarios that are provided here.
+Please make sure that [Prepare the example workload](#Prepare-the-example-workload) steps are complete.

 1. Baseline - Running baseline without any memory pressure and collecting the memory usage statistics
 1. Dynamic Squeezer - Running workload under a Cgroup to create memory pressure,  where the memory limit is adjusted dynamically to limit the page fault rate